learn-co-students/oo-jukebox-pca-001/TUTORIAL.md

 end
 ```

-Since we need our `play` method to work whether an argument is passed in or not, we need to create an optional argument by assigning it a default value in the method signature.
-Since we don't want a particular song to play by default, let's just make it `nil`.
-We also needed an if/else statement since we know the case when no argument was given already passed the test and we'll need some other logic to handle this other case.
+Since we need our `play` method to work whether an argument is passed in or not, we need to create an optional argument.
+This can be done by setting the argument to a default value in the method signature.
+Since we don't want a particular song to play by default, let's just make the default value `nil`.

+We also need an if/else statement: we know the case when no argument was given already passed the test so we'll leave that as it was in the `else` portion (when `song == nil`),  and we'll need some other logic to handle the other case (when an argument got passed in).

 Now we're past the `ArgumentError`.
 We need to handle the case where an argument was passed in (when `song` is not `nil`).
 The logic for this is basically the same as what we needed for the case without an argument.